Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

 In this paper, we revisit the relationship of cancer rate and relative position within the time zone and around time zone borders.
 We employ a linear model to regress cancer incidence rate on relative position, and a spatial discontinuity framework with natural splines to examine the potential discontinuity in cancer rate around the time zone borders.
-Our study focuses on the four time zones of the contiguous United States: Eastern, Central, Mountain, and Pacific, as shown in Figure \ref{fig:timezone_map} in the supplementary section.\footnote{The U.S. has seven more time zones: one for Alaska, one for Hawaii, and five for its dependencies, including 2 uninhabited U.S. islands, Howland Island and Baker Island} We acknowledge that the time zones within the United States are not created uniformly.
-The timezone borders are intended to fall every 15 degrees longitude starting with the Eastern time zone (UTC -5) at meridian $75^\circ$ west, but the division of counties to time zones follow the county borders more than the rigid 15 degree cutoff, with a number of states and a few counties observing different time zones.
+Our study focuses on the four time zones of the contiguous United States: Eastern, Central, Mountain, and Pacific, as shown in Figure \ref{fig:timezone_map} in the supplementary section.
+We acknowledge that the time zones within the United States are not created uniformly.
+The timezone borders are intended to fall every 15 degrees longitude starting with the Eastern time zone (UTC -5) at meridian $75^\circ$ west, but the division of counties to time zones follow the county borders more than the rigid 15-degree cutoff, with a number of states and a few counties observing different time zones.